imu-dev/IMUDevNNTrainingLib.jl/docs/src/pages/checkpointer.md

 load_checkpoint
 ```

-To pick the appropriate checkpoint one can make use of the following helper functions:
+To pick the appropriate checkpoint one can pick from the following helper functions:

 ```@docs
 path_to_checkpoint